-During his time by the monarch's side, Prince Philip has celebrated huge achievements, such as the success of the Duke of Edinburgh award, and the Queen's many milestone celebrations, including when she became the longest-reigning monarch.
+During his time by the monarch's side, Prince Philip celebrated huge achievements, such as the success of the Duke of Edinburgh award, and the Queen's many milestone celebrations, including when she became the longest-reigning monarch.

-He too has won the title of longest-serving royal consort, and he and the Queen also incredibly celebrated their 70th wedding anniversary back in 2017.
+He too won the title of longest-serving royal consort, and he and the Queen also incredibly celebrated their 70th wedding anniversary back in 2017.

-From Elton John to the women of the Scottish WI, Prince Philip has put his foot in it with people the world over.
+From Elton John to the women of the Scottish WI, Prince Philip put his foot in it with people the world over.
 The late consort was notorious for his cutting remarks—some of which were hilarious, and some of which are best left in the archives of time.

 1. "It looks like a tart's bedroom"—1988.
 Prince Philip delivered this cringe-worthy comment when he first saw the plans for the Duke of York's home at Sunninghill Park.
 We think it's safe to say that this interior design joke has aged about as well as those oak kitchen cabinets of the 1990s.